Bruce Highway (Cooroy to Curra) Section D

 Current status

-The Gympie Bypass is being delivered in 2 major construction contracts:
+The Gympie Bypass has been delivered in 2 major construction contracts:

 • Contract 1: Woondum interchange to Sandy Creek Road (Bielby Holdings and BMD Group Join Venture)